tobitoast4/SILAB_MapParser/README.md

-# Parser to Parse SILAB Maps
+# Parser for SILAB Map conversion

 NOTE: This code is not complete!
 Some manual adjustmenst might be needed.